 (b) confine, encamp or keep, or cause to be confined, encamped or kept, stock against or in proximity to a barrier fence.

-Penalty: $200.
+Penalty: a fine of $2 000.

 (2) It shall be a defence to an offence created by this regulation if it is shown that the barrier fence was being used in accordance with the Act by an owner or occupier to fence his holding and the stock are confined within the land so fenced.

+[Regulation 9 amended in Gazette 17 Dec 2010 p.
+6420.]

 10. Offence, travelling along fence, etc.

-A person shall not enter, remain on or travel along any Crown land adjoining a barrier fence and reserved for the protection and maintenance of the fence, unless he has obtained the prior permission of the Protection Board or other body.
+A person shall not enter, remain on or travel along any Crown land adjoining a barrier fence and reserved for the protection and maintenance of the fence, unless he has obtained the prior permission of the Director General or other body.

-Penalty: $200.
+Penalty: a fine of $2 000.

+[Regulation 10 amended in Gazette 17 Dec 2010 p.
+6420 and 6421.]

 11. Water

-Any water on Crown Lands or reserves, set apart for the purposes of the Act or partly for such purposes, is deemed to be the property of the Protection Board and is capable of being stolen and a person shall not take, use or interfere with such water without the prior written approval of the Protection Board or other body.
+Any water on Crown Lands or reserves, set apart for the purposes of the Act or partly for such purposes, is deemed to be the property of the State and is capable of being stolen and a person shall not take, use or interfere with such water without the prior written approval of the Director General or other body.

-Penalty: $200.
+Penalty: a fine of $2 000.

+[Regulation 11 amended in Gazette 17 Dec 2010 p.
+6420 and 6421-2.]

 Part III — Animal proof fences

 12. Interpretations